-As a Primitive Baptist theological expression, we hold to the belief that "Jesus Christ... hath made us kings and priests unto God and his Father; to him be glory and dominion for ever and ever.
+As a Puritan-Quaker, Primitive Baptist, and Independent Methodist theological expression, our Religious Society of African American Friends holds to the belief that "Jesus Christ... hath made us kings and priests unto God and his Father; to him be glory and dominion for ever and ever.
 Amen."
 Rev. 1: 5-6.

-As a Primitive Baptist theological expression, we hold to the belief that "Jesus Christ... hath made us kings and priests unto God and his Father; to him be glory and dominion for ever and ever.
+As a Puritan-Quaker, Primitive Baptist, and Independent Methodist theological expression, our Religious Society of African American Friends holds to the belief that "Jesus Christ... hath made us kings and priests unto God and his Father; to him be glory and dominion for ever and ever.
 Amen."
 Rev. 1: 5-6.

 As such we believe in the Reformed doctrine of the "Priesthood of All Believers!"